Cerebral Palsy Compensation Claims

 In order to build a strong claim for you to receive cerebral palsy compensation, it might be necessary for us to have access to your medical records.
 This will allow us to prove that there were no underlying issues in the pregnancy or risk factors that could have caused the brain injury in your child.

-How Much Will it Cost to Make a Claim?
+How Much Will it Cost to Make a Medical Negligence Claim for Cerebral Palsy?

 Cerebral Palsy claims can usually be funded by Legal Aid with no parental contribution, since it is the child’s income that will be taken into account rather than the parents.
 Therefore, regardless of your income or assets and eligibility for Legal Aid, it is highly likely that your fees will be taken care of.
 An alternative to legal aid is a no win - no fee agreement.